Central Patch and Power Management (CPPM) FAQ

 Your work will not be disrupted.
 You will always be able to save open files and quit gracefully out of any running applications before you choose to restart.

 Note that, under extraordinary circumstances, such as an immediate and dangerous attack on an operating system vulnerability, the patch approval and testing process may be curtailed to some degree.
-In every case, the CPPM site administrators will provide as much advance notice as possible that an emergency patch will be deployed.
+In every case, the SCCM site administrators will provide as much advance notice as possible that an emergency patch will be deployed.

-The CPPM agent doesn't cause any problems and you won't even notice it's running on your PC.
+The SCCM agent doesn't cause any problems and you won't even notice it's running on your PC.
 It's sometime the case, however, that the installation of operating system patches causes problems.
 Be aware that patches will be tested before they are released, in order to ensure that they won't cause widespread problems in the CSUEB environment.
-Also not that your computer will be rebooted every Tuesday after 6 PM.
+Also note that your computer will be rebooted every Tuesday after 6 PM.

 - Easiest way would be checking the control panel applet for ConfigMgr on the client.
 Control Panel > Systemand Security > Configuration Manger